top of page

 A Katonah Yoga Practice

-A Four Part Series:
+A Four-Part Sunday Series:

 March 15, April 12, May 10 & June 7

-2 - 5pm
+2 - 5 pm

-Cost: $125 per session
+$125 per session

 Yogis and Yoginis, Park Slope

-A four part-workshop series designed to cultivate and fine-tune self-knowledge through practices in the body, mind, and breath Practicing yoga in a group class is like playing in a symphony, each body contributing the music of its own instrument.
+A four part-workshop series designed to cultivate and fine-tune self-knowledge through embodiment practices.
+Practicing yoga in a group class is like playing in a symphony, each body contributing the music of its own instrument.
 A variety of other practices can help fine-tune the instrument—revealing blind spots, reconciling habitual patterns, and informing one's relationship to the body and mind.
 Katonah Yoga offers a body of theory and embodied practices that use structure, geometry, and metaphor to make the unconscious conscious.
 Tools and technique function as tuning forks, revealing where we are in space, time, and ultimately, ourselves.
 These tools provide feedback that help reconcile habitual patterns, personal tendencies, and inherited propensities, returning our relationship to nature, personal agency, and choice.
-This series is designed for students who wish to refine and deepen their understanding of their personal practice, as well as for teachers who are curious to explore, clarify, and elevate their teaching through applied theory and skillful means.
-Each module offers a unique framework to help participants refine their practice.

-Part 1: Adjustments
+• Part 1: Adjustments

-Part 2: Props
+• Part 2: Props

-Part 3: Body Reading
+• Part 3: Body Reading

-Part 4: Breath work + Meditation
+• Part 4: Breath Work + Meditation

 Part 1: Adjustments, March 15